The 2D Muskat Problem II: Stable Regime Small Data Singularity on the Half-plane: Introduction and Main Results

-This limitation does not apply in the space of analytic interfaces \cite{CCFGL}, and it was in fact shown in \cite{CCFGL, CCFG} that there are initial $H^4(\bbR)$ interfaces that instantly become analytic, then develop overturning in finite time, and later lose analyticity (and even $C^4$ regularity) while remaining in the (unstable) overturned regime (cf. \cite{CGZ2}).
+The limitation to the stable regime does not apply in the space of analytic interfaces \cite{CCFGL}, and it was in fact shown in \cite{CCFGL, CCFG} that there are initial $H^4(\bbR)$ interfaces that instantly become analytic, then develop {\it overturning} in finite time, and later lose analyticity (and even $C^4$ regularity) while remaining in the (unstable) overturned regime (cf. \cite{CGZ2}).
 Hence these papers demonstrated existence of overturning in finite time in Sobolev spaces, at which point local regularity breaks down and the interface has a vertical tangent --- while remaining a smooth planar {\it curve} --- as well as (post-overturning) finite time loss of interface regularity in the space of analytic curves.
-Nevertheless, the latter is due to Rayleigh-Taylor instability when the model is in the unstable regime, rather than a result of {\it super-criticality} of the PDE (which is due to $u$ having the same level of regularity as $\rho$).
-One cannot do ``better'' on $\bbR^2$, at least within the class of $H^4(\bbR)$ interfaces, because all stable regime solutions remain analytic prior to overturning \cite{CCFGL}.
-In fact, it is known that even corners in the initial interface experience instant smoothing \cite{GGNP, GGHP}.
+Nevertheless, the latter is due to Rayleigh-Taylor instability when the model is in the unstable regime, rather than a direct result of {\it super-criticality} of the PDE (which is due to $u$ having the same level of regularity as $\rho$).
+Possible development of finite time singularities for the Muskat problem on $\bbR^2$ in the stable regime (while the interface slope stays bounded) remains an outstanding open question, despite the instant analyticity result for $H^4(\bbR)$ interfaces from \cite{CCFGL} and other instant smoothing results for less regular initial data, including some with infinite slopes \cite{AlaNgu4} and corners \cite{GGNP, GGHP, Cameron2}.

-However, since aquifers typically sit atop impermeable rocky layers, the Muskat problem has a particular physical relevance when considered on the upper half-plane $\bbR\times\bbR^+$.
-An additional appeal of this setting is that it allows one to model dynamically important situations when the heavier fluid {\it invades} regions initially occupied exclusively by the lighter fluid by flowing underneath the latter along the impermeable bottom.
-The local regularity proof in $H^3(\bbR)$ from \cite{CorGanMuskat} does extend to the half plane if the interface stays uniformly away from the bottom, but constants in the available estimates blow up as the interface approaches $\bbR\times\{0\}$.
+However, since aquifers typically sit atop impermeable rocky layers, the Muskat problem has a particular physical relevance when considered on the half-plane $\bbR\times\bbR^+$.
+An additional appeal of this setting is that it allows one to model dynamically important situations when the heavier fluid {\it invades} regions initially occupied exclusively by the lighter fluid by flowing underneath the latter along the impermeable bottom (or vice versa when the aquifer lies below an impermeable layer).
+The local regularity proof in $H^3(\bbR)$ from \cite{CorGanMuskat} (and others) does extend to the half plane if the interface stays uniformly away from the bottom, but constants in the available estimates blow up as the interface approaches $\bbR\times\{0\}$.
 Hence this does not allow one to extend the theory to the most interesting setting when the interface touches the bottom, which includes the above invasion scenario.